BlazerLabs/CSC-3105-22-23-Project-Repo/docs/innobyte/BRIEF-EXPLANATION-ON-UML-TOOL-APPLIED.md

 5. **Realization (Interface) (A .--| B)**:
    - **Meaning**: Shows that a class implements the behavior specified by an interface.
 It represents a contract between the class and the interface.
    - **Example**: A `Bird` .--| `Flyable`.
 The bird class implements the Flyable interface, meaning it can fly.

+6. **Dependency (A ..> B)**:
+   - **Meaning**: Signifies that one class depends on another class.
+Changes in the dependent class may affect the class it depends on.
+   - **Example**: `Class A` ..> `Class B`.
+If Class A uses the functionalities of Class B, it has a dependency on Class B. If Class B changes, Class A might need to change as well.